eceaulukan/eceaulukan/README.md

 </div>
-<div align="center">SI graduated with a bachelor's degree in Industrial Engineering and a master's degree in Business Intelligence and Data Analytics.
+<div align="center">I graduated with a bachelor's degree in Industrial Engineering and a master's degree in Business Intelligence and Data Analytics.
 In my master's graduation project, I worked on the classification of countries with cluster analysis in terms of foreign tourism demand for Turkey.
 I started my career in the purchasing department, then worked as a process analyst.
 I am currently working as an Enterprise Application Operations Specialist.
 I completed the Miuul Data Science and Machine Learning Bootcamp program and improved myself in data science.
 I plan my career journey on data science.</div>